openhive-network/HAfAH/doc/HAF_Detailed_Deployment.md

 1. Accessing internal PostgreSQL held by dockerized HAF instance:
   By default internal PostgreSQL instance allows trusted connections performed by `haf_app_admin` account incoming from network class: `172.0.0.0/8` (this is default IP address range specific to docker bridge network).
 To connect your application to HAF instance (assuming its container has address: `172.17.0.2`) , you should connect to: `postgresql://haf_app_admin@172.17.0.2/haf_block_log`.<br/><br/>
+  To override default authorization rules (defined in PostgreSQL pg_hba.conf file):
+  - you can create a `haf_postgresql_conf.d` subdirectory inside your mapped data-dir and pu there `custom_postgres.conf` and `custom_pg_hba.conf` files containing your settins.
+You can use example files created in [doc/haf_postgresql_conf.d](./doc/haf_postgresql_conf.d)

-To override default authorization rules (defined in PostgreSQL pg_hba.conf file), `PG_ACCESS` environment variable can used (it can be overrided by passing `docker run -e PG_ACCESS=value <other-args> <docker-image>` parameter).
+  - `PG_ACCESS` environment variable can used (it can be overrided by passing `docker run -e PG_ACCESS=value <other-args> <docker-image>` parameter).
 As its value, whole pg_hba.conf entry should be defined (reflecting PostgreSQL configuration rules), i.e.:<br/>`PG_ACCESS="host    haf_block_log    haf_app_admin  0.0.0.0/0    trust"`<br/>
   what can override default rules and allow any netork to access docker internal PostgreSQL service using haf_app_admin account.
   There is a way to specify multiple entries - they must be separated by newline character, i.e.: <br/>`PG_ACCESS="host    haf_block_log    haf_app_admin  0.0.0.0/0    trust\n host    haf_block_log    haf_admin  0.0.0.0/0    trust"`

   To perform SQL administration access to the database, most prefered way is to connect directly into docker container using bash, and by operating on haf_admin account (default one after access it) using psql tool any action specific to PostgreSQL instance can be performed.
 Below is specified example command line which could be used for this operation:
     ```
     docker container exec -it haf-instance-5M /bin/bash
     ```